 Also required are two three-hour courses in the same area of concentration.
-Contact the department for area options and course requirements.
+Contact the department for options and course requirements.

 Courses ordinarily limited to majors only are available to minors on a second-priority basis; that is, minors may not preregister for these courses, but are allowed to register after all majors' needs have been met.
 All prerequisites for the minor courses must be met (see course listings).
+Transfer students may transfer up to nine semester hours toward their minor.